Immuno-oncology focuses on harnessing the body’s immune system to mount an immune response against cancer.

 At EMD Serono, we are deeply committed to changing the cancer landscape.
 Our immuno-oncology (iONC™) research and early development platform, integrating research, early development and biomarker strategies, focuses on discovering and developing potential new therapies that are intended to harness the immune system and activate or augment the body’s natural anti-tumor response.

-Our comprehensive, science-driven strategy has been embodied within three focused areas of research:
+Our comprehensive, science-driven strategy includes the following areas of research:

 - Immunotherapy-resistant cells

 At EMD Serono, we believe that the combination of therapies targeting different tumor evasion mechanisms can change the way we treat a complex disease such as cancer in the future.

 We are committed to delivering on the promise of immuno-oncology by combining creative thinking with strong research and clinical excellence, and, most importantly, by keeping patient needs at the heart of our efforts